Guidelines for Library Reserves

 Placing materials on reserve

 Instructors may place items on reserve at any time by bringing the materials to the reserve desk and filling out a short form.
-This form is also available on the library's employee site Reserves section.
+This form is also available on the library's Faculty Resources Page.
 It is important to fill out the form completely, as any omissions may cause delays.
 Reserves are handled in order of receipt.
 Please allow a minimum of two days for processing.

 Materials may be placed on reserve for the following check-out periods: 2 hours (these items are not allowed to leave the library), 4 hours, 24 hours, 48 hours, 1 week, two weeks, and when necessary, 1 term.